jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

-See {% include chapter-link.html slug="keys" %}
+See {% include chapter-link.html slug="keys" %} for details,
-for details and some tricks for determining which notes are in each key.
+and some tricks for determining which notes are in each key.

 ## Harmonic function